Menu

 shutterstock.com

-When settling abroad, all questions must be dealt with in advance and be answered clearly and comprehensively.
-But some questions are more difficult to answer than others!
-This is the case of personal and corporate taxation, a subject that can be intimidating albeit essential.
-Income tax, tax year, corporate tax, VAT, taxation of offshore companies, tax benefits, etc. This chapter has been designed to guide you through taxation in Mauritius
+When settling abroad, all questions must be dealt with in advance and be answered clearly and comprehensively, but some questions are more difficult to answer than others.
+This is the case of personal and corporate taxation, a subject that can be intimidating, albeit essential – income tax, tax year, corporate tax, VAT, taxation of offshore companies, tax benefits, etc. This chapter has been designed to guide you through the taxation process in Mauritius.

 Mauritius offers a transparent tax system

 Mauritius has put in place many tax advantages to encourage foreign investments while respecting international standards.
-The signing of international agreements in respect of these standards has allowed the OECD (Organization for Economic Cooperation and Development) to rank Mauritius among the most virtuous countries in terms of taxation.
+The signing of international agreements with respect to these standards has allowed the Organization for Economic Cooperation and Development (OECD) to rank Mauritius among the most virtuous countries in terms of taxation.

 Becoming a tax resident in Mauritius